Batch predictions

 )

-The input file will be streamed to our API and scoring will start immediately.
-As soon as results start coming in, we will initiate the download concurrently.
-The entire call will block until the file has been scored.
+The input file is streamed to DataRobot’s API and scoring starts immediately.
+As soon as results start coming in, they start to be downloaded.
+The entire call is blocked until the file has been scored.

 Scoring from and to S3

-We provide a small utility function for scoring from/to CSV files hosted on S3 BatchPredictionJob.score_s3.
+DataRobot provides a small utility function for scoring to and from CSV files hosted on S3: BatchPredictionJob.score_s3.
 This requires that the intake and output buckets share the same credentials (see Credentials and Credential.create_s3) or that their access policy is set to public:

 import datarobot as dr